demix007/Capstone1-Project-Style-Conference/README.md

 ## Acknowledgments

-- Inspiration for this design was from Cindy Shin in Behance as the design is her original idea.
+- Inspiration for this design was from [Cindy Shin](https://www.behance.net/adagio07) on Behance, who is the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)..

 ## 📝 License